Disclosure: I get commissions for purchases made through links in this post. This helps keep this site running.

-Anyone who is new to the ballet will get the most enjoyment out of it if they are watching a ballet which appeals.
+If you are new to watching ballet, you'll get the most enjoyment out of it if you are watching a ballet which you will actually like.
 The choice can seem bewildering at first because there are many different ballets which are in the regular repertoire of most ballet companies.
 Here, three top classical ballets are listed which will appeal to a beginner with an explanation of why.

 This ballet story is about a wooden dancing doll that comes to life.
 The confusion that ensues in the love life of one of the villagers is comical.
 Coppelia easily got first place in this article and is a suitable ballet for a newbie to watch because:

 - The humor factor is relatively high, guaranteeing a fun time